jacobgil/jacobgil.github.io/_posts/2023-06-15-confidence-intervals-derivations.md

 $$\frac{\partial p}{\partial p_{ji}} = -\frac{1}{r}  \frac{p_{ii}}{d_i^2} = -\frac{1}{r}  \frac{P_i}{d_i}$$

 *Note* how for precision we derive for $$p_{ji}$$ instead of $$p_{ij}$$.
-In terms of computation, The non diagonal columns elements will all be the same expression of the $$P_i$$ of that column.
+In terms of computation, the non diagonal columns elements will all be the same expression of the $$P_i$$ of that column.

 The code can be found [here](https://github.com/jacobgil/confidenceinterval/blob/main/confidenceinterval/takahashi_methods.py#L78)